 The Information Security Office serves as the University’s resource for guidance on information security compliance.
 The office oversees information security policies, procedures and standards that ensure the confidentiality, integrity, and availability of University data and information.

 In addition to coordinating University response to security incidents and security policy violations, they take a proactive stance by promoting a safe computing environment through security awareness events and training, such as the annual SANS security awareness program, Data Privacy Day and National Cyber Security Awareness Month.

 Contact the Information Security Office

-For consultation or to report a security incident, you can reach the Information Security Office at 570-941-4226 or email email@example.com.
+To report a security incident, you can reach the Information Security Office at 570-941-4226 or email firstname.lastname@example.org.

 The SANS Security Awareness Training is comprised of a set of short videos that helps build awareness of the online threats we face.
 IT Services has registered all full-time personnel at the University into the SANS program.